dccxix/coine.rs/Pages/Jeff_Garzik.md

 ## Quotes

 > Bitcoin activists and evangelists like me have a bunch of answers.
-It's borderless, it's irreversible, and there's low risk of fraud.
+It's borderless, it's irreversible, and there's low risk of fraud.[4]

 ## Further Reading and Useful Links